-Several users throughout Facebook and Reddit have reached out to me asking detailed questions about aquatic life.
+Several users throughout various social media outlets have reached out to me asking detailed questions about aquatic life.
 Some of the questions I felt were very insightful for everyone to learn and know about, so I have compiled them into a FAQ list.
 Below you can find answers that many active aquarium hobbyists have about saltwater species, aquariums, etc. I tried my best to answer each question in the most depth that I could, but I am also willing to elaborate on each question if any of you require further information per topic.
 Hopefully this list can answer questions you may have had in the past, or just common knowledge that would be useful down the road.
 If you would like to ask your own question, please feel free to leave a comment below and I can answer them in a future FAQ!

 “Why are there so many outbreaks of disease, sometimes very suddenly and without introduction through an external source (like adding new stock into a tank, for instance), in controlled environments?
 Bacterial diseases, viruses, parasites both internal and external, fungal, etc. There are so many different types of each; are they ALL pre-existing in the water?
 If so, is there any way to disable some of these before they become a problem?
 As some of us have experienced, keeping our water parameters perfect isn’t necessarily going to prevent any and all outbreaks.”